julianlam/feps/fep/ef61/fep-ef61.md

 - The URI scheme MUST be `ap`.
 - The authority component MUST be a valid [DID].
 - The path is REQUIRED.
+It MUST be treated as an opaque string.
+- The query is OPTIONAL.
+To avoid future conflicts, implementers SHOULD NOT use parameter names that are not defined in this proposal.
-- The query and the fragment are OPTIONAL.
+- The fragment is OPTIONAL.

 ### DID methods

 Implementers MUST support the [did:key] method and MAY support the [did:web] method.
-Other DID methods SHOULD NOT be used.
+Other DID methods SHOULD NOT be used, as it might hinder interoperability.

 DID documents SHOULD contain Ed25519 public keys represented as verification methods with `Multikey` type (as defined in the [Controller Documents](https://www.w3.org/TR/controller-document/#multikey) specification).